 The information gathered for developing this report gives the evidence that the current trends in the FS market place are for an ever increasing provision of high bandwidth capacity for the mobile networks infrastructures.
 These very high capacity links are able to provide a viable alternative to deploying fibre optic especially in rural areas but equally in high density urban areas where there would be severe disruption caused by digging up roads etc. to lay down fibres.

 As a consequence the report highlights the strategic importance of some frequency bands for the FS.
-Some of these bands have already started to show a rapid growth in terms of number of links (13 GHz, 15 GHz, 18 GHz, 23 GHz, 38 GHz), and on which special attention from administration should be taken; while others are still preparing to take off (32 GHz, 50 GHz, 70 GHz, 92 GHz).
+Some of these bands have already started to show a rapid growth in terms of number of links (13 GHz, 15 GHz, 18 GHz, 23 GHz, 38 GHz), and on which special attention from administrations should be taken; while others are still preparing to take off (32 GHz, 50 GHz, 70/80 GHz, 92 GHz).
+In addition, the potentially interesting issue of NLOS urban backhauling for the new generation of mobile networks might open for new applications also in FS bands below about 6 GHz.

-This report highlights also the fact that the CEPT proactively responds to the industry demand for efficient usage in the new millimetric wave band with a set of new or revised recommendations.
+This report highlights also the fact that the CEPT proactively responds to the industry demand for efficient usage in the new millimetric wave bands with a set of new or revised recommendations.
 In term it creates a healthy competitive FS environment with wider harmonisation use of FS.
 As part of the development strategies, the CEPT, in 2011, revised the recommendation on the usage of the band 7125-8500 MHz with a view to harmonise its use in Europe for countries that are in a position to refarm, as it is the only FS band lacking harmonisation incentives (in terms of clear CEPT policy and/or channel arrangements).

 Regarding the assignment procedures used, the responses show that for P-P links the most used method foresees conventional link-by-link license and centralised coordination.
 However, assignment/auction of frequency blocks in certain bands becomes also popular; this is particularly true when also P-MP (or, in some cases, even mixed FS and other telecommunication service) are permitted.